 At Blue Leaf, we view mental wellness through a holistic lens, understanding that the whole person is impacted by their body, mind, spirit, and emotion.
 All of the therapists at Blue Leaf consult with Dr. May to ensure that clients are receiving the best care suitable to their particular situation.
 We are connected to many wonderful resources in the community to ensure that you have lots of ways to heal.

-While all communication will be kept strictly confidential, please do not include any private medical information in this form.
-If we need your medical history, we will create a HIPAA compliant connection with you.
+While all communication will be kept strictly confidential, please do not include any protected health information in this form.

 For your convenience, we offer evening and weekend appointments.